isomerpages/nrf-create-smart/pages/Markdown Syntax Test Page.md

 Embbeding links using attributes table
+Embedded link s (within table) in this example facilitates navigation

 | Title example | Link no. |
 | --- | --- |
 | Title 1 | * [name of title link 1](#1)|